Marvin Haskin: Career

-Dr. Haskin was a founding member of the Society for Computer Applications in Radiology, on the Editorial Board of the Journal of Digital Imaging, and was appointed to the Executive Committee for the Medical Devices Standard Management Board (ANSI).
-He was also a reviewer for the American Journal of Roentgenology, the Annals of Internal Medicine, and the Journal of Digital Imaging.
+Haskin was a founding member of the Society for Computer Applications in Radiology; served on the editorial board of the Journal of Digital Imaging; and was a member of the Medical Devices Committee of the American National Standards Institute.

-He was a member of numerous local and national medical societies, including the American Association of University Radiologists, the Society of Magnetic Resonance Imaging, and the New York Academy of Sciences.
+He was a member of several medical societies, including the American Association of University Radiologists, the Society of Magnetic Resonance Imaging, and the New York Academy of Sciences.
 He was a Fellow of the American College of Physicians, the American College of Radiology, the Philadelphia College of Physicians, and a member of the Royal College of Physicians and the Royal College of Medicine.